mspencedm/Software-Dev-DnD/Sessions/Session 3/Session3.md

 Rumor going around the town about a group of outcasts and ravagers and terrible people living in the cliffs and woods.
 Wish they would go away.
 They bring harm to the community and are outsiders - occassionally they come into town but we want nothing to do with them.
 Crazy lunatics who believe the Arcknights don't exist.

 Additionally, another rumor is whispers about the bandits who reside in the caves and keep stealing from the community.
+Kids keep sneaking off and are missing dinner etc.

 Bandits are inside the South Cliffs.